Monologue

-In theatre, a monologue (also known as monolog in North American English) (in μονόλογος, from μόνος mónos, "alone, solitary" and λόγος lógos, "speech") is a speech presented by a single character, most often to express their thoughts aloud, though sometimes also to directly address another character or the audience.
-Monologues are common across the range of dramatic media (plays, films, etc.), as well as in non-dramatic media such as poetry.
+In theatre, a monologue (also spelled monolog in American English) (in μονόλογος, from μόνος mónos, "alone, solitary" and λόγος lógos, "speech") is a speech presented by a single character, most often to express their thoughts aloud, though sometimes also to directly address another character or the audience.
+Monologues are common across the range of dramatic media (plays, films, etc.), as well as in non-dramatic media such as poetry, and stand-up comedy.
 Monologues share much in common with several other literary devices including soliloquies, apostrophes, and asides.
 There are, however, distinctions between each of these devices.

 Similar literary devices

 Monologues are similar to poems, epiphanies, and others, in that, they involve one 'voice' speaking but there are differences between them.
 For example, a soliloquy involves a character relating their thoughts and feelings to themself and to the audience without addressing any of the other characters.
 A monologue is the thoughts of a person spoken out loud.
 Monologues are also distinct from apostrophes, in which the speaker or writer addresses an imaginary person, inanimate object, or idea.
 Asides differ from each of these not only in length (asides are shorter) but also in that asides are not heard by other characters even in situations where they logically should be (e.g. two characters engaging in a dialogue interrupted by one of them delivering an aside).